-- (a) prior agreement between the ACD and the person making the communication as to: - (i) the electronic media by which such communications may be delivered; and - (ii) how such communications will be identified as conveying the necessary authority; and - (b) assurance from any person who may give such authority on behalf of the investor that they will have obtained the required appointment in writing from the Shareholder. - 14.1.2 The ACD at its discretion has the right to cancel a purchase deal if settlement is materially overdue (being more than five Business Days since the receipt of an application form or other instruction) and any loss arising on such cancellation shall be the liability of the applicant.
-The ACD is not obliged to issue shares unless it has received cleared funds from an investor. - 14.1.3 The ACD reserves the right to charge interest at 4% per annum above the prevailing Bank of England base rate, on the value of any settlement received later than the fourth Business Day following the Valuation Point. - 14.1.4 The ACD has the right to reject, on reasonable grounds relating to the circumstances of the applicant, any application for shares in whole or part, and in this event the ACD will return any money sent, or the balance of such monies, at the risk of the applicant.
-In addition the ACD may reject any application previously accepted in circumstances where the applicant has paid by cheque and that cheque subsequently fails to be cleared. - 14.1.5 Any subscription monies remaining after a whole number of shares have been issued will not be returned to the applicant.
-Instead, smaller denomination shares will be issued in such circumstances. - 14.1.6 No interest payment will be made on client money held by the ACD, prior to investment in the Company.
-Client money will be held in a designated client money account with NatWest Group plc.
+- 15.1.2 The ACD, at its discretion has the right to cancel a purchase deal if settlement is materially overdue (being more than five Business Days since the receipt of an application form or other instruction) and any loss arising on such cancellation shall be the liability of the applicant.
+The ACD is not obliged to issue shares unless it has received cleared funds from an investor. - 15.1.3 The ACD reserves the right to charge interest at 4% per annum above the prevailing Bank of England Base rate, on the value of any settlement received later than the fourth Business Day following the Valuation Point. - 15.1.4 The ACD has the right to reject, on reasonable grounds relating to the circumstances of the applicant, any application for shares in whole or part, and in this event the ACD will return any money sent, or the balance of such monies, at the risk of the applicant.
+In addition the ACD may reject any application previously accepted in circumstances where the applicant has paid by cheque and that cheque subsequently fails to be cleared.

-14.1.7 Shareholders have the right to cancel their transactions within 14 calendar days of receipt of their contract note.
+- 15.1.5 Any subscription monies remaining after a whole number of shares have been issued will not be returned to the applicant.
+Instead, smaller denomination shares will be issued in such circumstances. - 15.1.6 No interest payment will be made on client money held by the ACD, prior to investment in the scheme.
+Client money will be held in a designated client money account with NatWest Group plc. - 15.1.7 Shareholders have the right to cancel their transactions within 14 calendar days of receipt of their contract note.
 If a Shareholder cancels their contract, they will receive a refund of the amount that they invested including the initial charge either in full or less a deduction to reflect any fall in share price since the date of investment.
 This may result in a loss on the part of the Shareholder.
-If Shareholders wish to exercise their right to cancel they should write to the ACD's Transfer Agency at the address set out in section 14.1.1.
+If Shareholders wish to exercise their right to cancel they should write to the Transfer Agency at the address set out in Appendix 7.
 Shareholders will not be able to exercise their cancellation rights after 14 calendar days of receipt of their contract note.
 Shareholders should note that in certain circumstances, there may be a delay in returning their investment.

-14.2 Documentation the purchaser will receive
+15.2 Documentation the purchaser will receive

-- 14.2.1 A contract note giving details of the shares purchased and the price used will be issued to the Shareholder (the first named, in the case of joint holders) by the end of the next Business Day following the Valuation Point by reference to which the purchase price is determined, together with a notice of the applicant's right to cancel. - 14.2.2 Share certificates will not be issued in respect of shares.
+- 15.2.1 A contract note giving details of the shares purchased and the price used will be issued to the Shareholder (the first named, in the case of joint holders) by the end of the next Business Day following the Valuation Point by reference to which the purchase price is determined, together with a notice of the applicant's right to cancel. - 15.2.2 Share certificates will not be issued in respect of shares.
 Ownership of shares will be evidenced by an entry on the Company's register of Shareholders.
 Tax vouchers in respect of half-yearly distributions of income will show the number of shares held by the recipient in respect of which the distribution is made.
 Individual statements of a Shareholder's (or, when shares are jointly held, the first named holder's) shares will also be issued at any time on request by the registered holder.

-14.3 Minimum subscriptions and holdings
+15.3 Minimum subscriptions and holdings